plavixo/tutor/README.md

 # The Portfolio Lens

 ## The Implicit Portfolio
-From the moment you are born, you have a portfolio of what you can do.
+From the moment you are born, you have an implict portfolio of what you can do.
 Initialy that isn't much.
 When you enter schooling age, that portfolio becomes formalised.
 Competencies are clumped together in tests, and summarised into grades.
 This continues until you leave education, whether that is primary, secondary, or tertiary.

-Every time we learn something, we add it to our portfolio.
+Every time we learn something, we add it to our portfolio of things we can do, whether we acknowledge it or not.

 A person _always_ has a portfolio of competencies - that portfolio is just the gigantum list of things they can do.
 A subset of that portfolio is formalised in formal education, but even when we don't formalise it or acknowledge it, it is still there.

 ## The current situation
 Western education looks like a factory production line.
 We batch children into groups of 30, and we present the same information to them on the same day, at the same pace, in the same way.
-Nobel efforts are made to differentiate learning as much as possible, but within the structure of mainstream schooling, this can only go so far.
+Noble efforts are made to differentiate learning as much as possible, but within the structure of mainstream schooling, this can only go so far.
 The state gets as much education into a person as possible before they turn 18, and then removes the learning support.

 Some people continue foramal education in the workplace.
 Some people follow hobbies or passions.
 Some people get stuck in a rut.